-Those who are awarded grants are required to provide an interim report by end of October 2019 and a final report by March 2020, using a report template.
+You'll be expected to submit a final report using a report template one month after the end of the grant funding period.
 Performance information will need to demonstrate impact articulated in the application.
 Financial information presented will need to demonstrate the funding has been spent on the agreed initiatives within the funding application.

 Successful recipients are expected and encouraged to undertake proactive publicity to demonstrate the positive impact that their initiatives have had on the council’s priorities.
 This may be in the form of videos, news releases or social media activity.